surevelox/OrchardCore.Modules/docs/src/guide/cookbook/README.md

 If you are not using `vscode`, you can also run the project using .NET CLI `dotnet run` command.

 This will launch a default browser window and will navigate to `https://localhost:5001`.
-If it doesn't open the browser window automatically, then you can also open your browser and navigate to `https://localhost:5001`.
+If it doesn't open the browser window automatically, then you can also open your browser and manually navigate to `https://localhost:5001` while the project is running.

-It will display setup screen as below.
-Here, enter required fields.
-For our example we are selecting `Blog` recipe.
+It will display the setup screen as below.
+Here, enter all the required fields.
+For this example we will select the `Blog` recipe.

 ![Setup Orchard Core CMS Default tenant](./images/occms-setup.gif)

-Once setup is complete, It will redirect to home page of the Blog site as below.
-Login as admin into admin dashboard and verify everything is working.
+Once setup is complete, It will redirect to home page of the Blog site as you below.
+Login as administrator into admin dashboard and verify everything is working.

 ![Orchard Core CMS running Host Web App](./images/occms-admin.gif)